 Xanday’s dog shoes have a sturdy, rubbery sole to provide traction on the hiking trail.
 The upper material is lightweight and breathable, so your dog’s feet stay comfortable in dry and wet conditions.
 The shoes have two reflective Velcro straps to achieve a comfortable, secure fit.
 Unique among dog hiking boots, there’s an additional reflective patch at the toe for added visibility.
 They’re very reasonably priced.

-So what are the downsides?
+Downsides?
 You have to hand-wash these hiking boots.
-(Yeah, not something to look forward to) Also, a lot of people didn’t feel these boots fit as securely as some of the others.
+(Yeah, not something to look forward to) Also, many people didn’t feel these boots fit as securely as some of the others.

 Hitting the Trail